briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 risk.

 3. _(c)_ "Scheme of chance" means a slot machine unless authorized under Ohio R.C.
-[Chapter 3772][ORC Chapter 3772], lottery unless authorized under Ohio R.C.
+[Chapter 3772][ORC 3772], lottery unless authorized under Ohio R.C.
-[Chapter 3770][ORC Chapter 3770], numbers game, pool conducted for profit, or other scheme in which a participate gives a valuable consideration for a chance to win a prize, but does not include bingo, a skill-based amusement machine, or a pool not conducted for profit.
+[Chapter 3770][ORC 3770], numbers game, pool conducted for profit, or other scheme in which a participate gives a valuable consideration for a chance to win a prize, but does not include bingo, a skill-based amusement machine, or a pool not conducted for profit.
 "Scheme of chance" includes the use of an